 As a signal of how far the money transfer space has developed, sport sponsorship is beginning to open up as a marketing opportunity.
-WorldRemit announced last week their partnership with Arsenal and this follows Western Union’s deal with Liverpool.
+WorldRemit announced its partnership with Arsenal last week, following Western Union’s deal with Liverpool.

-Aside from local market/community sponsorships which we have excluded from this analysis, the last twelve months have seen a boom in sports and money transfer partnerships.
+Aside from local market/community sponsorships, which we have excluded from this analysis, the last 12 months have seen a boom in sports and money transfer partnerships.

 See the end of this article for a list of other current and past sports sponsorship in the sector

 The real question is whether football is the correct sport to be focusing on?
 Since football offers halo brands, fans around the world and decent in-stadium crowds, it is no surprise to see it as the most popular choice.

 If you are really looking maximise your return and reach money transfer customers which are by definition a niche financial product audience, you could consider more specialist sports such as speed-skating, biathlon or badminton which are typically watched by expat audiences around the world.
 These sports bring very defined, targeted audiences at much lower costs.

 Or given the target customer of an FX broker, triathlon, the highest average income participation sport, could be an interesting opportunity.

 Valuing your return on your investment